How To Reduce Credit Card Debt In 3 Easy Steps

 Reducing credit card debt could be as easy as changing some of your regular spending habits.
 For example, you could eliminate your coffee purchases on the way to work.
 Instead, you can use the company-provided coffee and save over $1,000 a year.
 What about bringing your lunch instead of buying it from the cafeteria or a fast-food restaurant?
 I'll be generous and estimate that you could save at least $2,000 a year by packing a lunch instead of eating out daily.
 I don't want to forget to mention that it's a lot healthier and can decrease your waistline as well.

-Check out this video for 3 easy steps to reduce your credit card debt and build wealth simultaneously.
+3 easy steps to reduce your credit card debt and build wealth.

 Steps to Pay Off Your Credit Cards